-Provided there is satisfactory medical evidence that you are and will continue (up until at least your NPA) be unable to carry out your role with your employer, you can apply to receive your pension immediately regardless of your age.
+In exceptional circumstances, you may be able to receive a lump sum payment instead of a pension.
+This will be dependent on satisfactory medical evidence that your life expectancy is severely reduced.
 Guidance on eligibility is available on request and we will seek medical advice (your doctor or consultant will be asked to provide medical evidence for consideration).